Hoeffding-Type Concentration Bounds for Exchangeable Random Variables: Abstract

 \section{Abstract}

-We establish Hoeffding-type concentration inequalities for the low and high tail bounds of sums of exchangeable random variables.
-Our results exhibit an anti-symmetry in such tail bounds due to the assumption of exchangeability, a generalization of the i.i.d. setting.
-In contrast to the existing literature on this problem, our result provides an upper tail bound with respect to the largest mean of a distribution in the support of the de Finetti mixing measure, and not the population mean.
-Equivalently, we establish a lower tail bound with respect to the smallest mean of a distribution in the support of the de Finetti mixing measure.
-This bridges the gap between finite sample and population means of exchangeable random variables, and distributional means.
+We establish Hoeffding-type concentration inequalities for the lower and upper tails of finite sums of exchangeable random variable sequences.
+In contrast to the existing literature, our concentration bounds are expressed in terms of the largest and smallest means among the distributions in the support of the de Finetti mixing measure, rather than the population mean.
+Specifically, the upper-tail bound is centered at the largest such mean, while the lower-tail bound is centered at the smallest.
+These results bridge the gap between finite-sample and population means of exchangeable random variables, and the means of the underlying distributions in the de Finetti representation.

 \paragraph*{Keywords} Concentration inequalities, uncertainty, exchangeable random variables